TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-elf_capsule/index.md

 ## Main binary

-as we saw earlier `sub_800001C0` contains the code of the functions that are called with codes as invalid memory addresses, there are two branches, one for operation type (load and store), that will do 2 similar operations, for example the xor operation are defined as `stack[-1] ^= a4` for the stores and `a4 = stack[-2] ^ stack[-1]` for the loads, this pattern is shared between all operations + some functions that are one the inverse of the other (like `push` and `pop`)
+as we saw earlier `sub_800001C0` contains the code of the functions that are called with codes as invalid memory addresses, there are two branches, one for operation type (load and store), that will do 2 similar operations, for example the xor operation is defined as `stack[-1] ^= a4` for the stores and `a4 = stack[-2] ^ stack[-1]` for the loads, this pattern is shared between all operations + some functions that are one, the inverse of the other (like `push` and `pop`)

 ## Decompiler

-Given the previous patterns is possible to write a simple pattern matching decompiler (more likely a function call resolver) for the inner binary.
+Given the previous patterns is possible to write a simple pattern matching decompiler (more like a function call resolver) for the inner binary.

-We can start by enumerating all the found functions from the first binary function `sub_800001C0` which contains all the "opcodes" that are called, and also we notice that the the "load and "store" operations are actually two different type of instructions. (the `push_call` are like the init of a for loop and we have 3 of them, then the `pop_call` is the dec of the loop index)
+We can start by enumerating all the found functions from the first binary function `sub_800001C0` which contains all the "opcodes" that are called, and also we notice that the "load and "store" operations are actually two different type of instructions. (the `push_call` are like the init of a for loop and we have 3 of them, then the `pop_call` is the dec of the loop index)

 ```py
 sd_codes = {